 How Can Opiate Addiction Treatment Help Me?

-Anyone who abuses opiates on an ongoing basis well knows how drug use can take on a life of its own.
-What starts out as fun recreational use soon turns into a compulsive need that quickly takes over one’s daily life.
+Anyone who misuses and abuses opiates on an ongoing basis knows how drug use can take on a life of its own.
+What begins as recreational use soon turns into a compulsive need that quickly takes over daily life.

 By the time a person reaches the point of considering opiate addiction treatment, serious problems have likely developed in his or her life.

-Opiate addiction treatment encompasses a range of interventions designed to walk a person through the recovery process.
-Since addiction exerts its greatest effect on the mind, a big part of the opiate addiction treatment process focuses on helping you overcome the addiction mindset while developing habits and behaviors that support drug-free living for the long term.
+Opiate addiction treatment encompasses a range of interventions designed to help a person through the recovery process.
+Since addiction exerts its greatest effect on the mind, a big part of opiate addiction treatment focuses on helping you overcome the addiction mindset while developing habits and behaviors that support long-term drug-free living.

 Opiate Addiction Components

-According to Wisconsin Medical Journal, long-term opiate abuse breeds two different kinds of dependence: physical and psychological.
+Long-term opiate abuse breeds two kinds of dependence: physical and psychological.

 Physical dependence develops as the drug weakens neurotransmitter-producing cells in the brain.
-After a certain point, the brain becomes dependent on opiate effects to regulate the body’s systems.
-These developments account for the withdrawal episodes that develop along the way.
+After a certain point, the brain becomes dependent on opiate effects to regulate bodily systems.
+These developments account for withdrawal episodes that develop along the way.

-Psychological dependence develops out of the brain chemical imbalances that result from ongoing opiate abuse.
-These imbalances have an adverse effect on the brain’s reward system, an area that dictates the mind’s thinking patterns and emotional responses to daily life experiences.
+Psychological dependence develops out of the brain chemical imbalances that result from ongoing opioid abuse.
+These imbalances have an adverse effect on the brain’s reward system, an area that dictates the mind’s thinking patterns and emotional responses to daily life.

-Opiates skew these functions to the point where a person becomes obsessed with getting and using drugs.
+Opiates skew these functions to the point that a person becomes obsessed with getting and using drugs.

 How Opiate Addiction Treatment Can Help